OfficeDev/office-scripts-docs/docs/resources/samples/excel-samples.md

       return;
     }

-    // If no columns are hidden, log message, else, show columns if (range.getColumnHidden() == false) {
+    // If no columns are hidden, log message, else show columns. if (range.getColumnHidden() == false) {
       console.log(`No columns hidden`);
     } else {